Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         }
     ```

-## <a name="create-the-main-method"></a>Vytvořit metodu Main
+## <a name="create-the-main-method"></a>Create the Main method

-1. V `Main` metoda vaší aplikace, získejte název souboru a binární data bitové kopie:
+1. In the `Main` method of your application, get the filename and binary data of your image:

     ```csharp
     var filename = GetImageFileName(imagePath);
     var imageBinary = GetImageBinary(imagePath);
     ```

-2. Nastavte text příspěvku formátování hranice.
-Poté zavolejte `startFormData()` a `endFormData` vytvořit data formuláře:
+2. Set up the POST body by formatting the boundary for it.
+Then call `startFormData()` and `endFormData` to create the form data:

     ```csharp
     // Set up POST body.